 Some of the links in this post are affiliate links.
 If you click through and make a purchase, I will earn a commission, but that commission will not increase the price you pay.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure policy to learn more.

-We came across EasyClosets storage systems in 2005 after purchasing our first home.
+We discovered EasyClosets storage systems in 2005 after purchasing our first home.
 We were thrilled that we could design our own closet systems online from the convenience of our home.
-Though we were both computer savvy, we weren’t designers.
-Fortunately, EasyClosets made the design process easy with their Closet Builder application.
+Because we have been pleased with every EasyClosets system we’ve installed, we continue to rely on EasyClosets for all of our closet storage needs.

 Semi-Custom Closet Design